Aebleskiver Recipe (Danish Pancakes)

 A True Danish Favorite

-This is a TRUE Danish recipe, straight from Denmark.
-My husband lived in Denmark for a couple years and he fell in love with all the Danish food and rich traditions.
-He always loved visiting with the Danes, who shared the family recipe with him.
-When we started dating, he was so excited to make them for me.
+When we started dating, my husband was so excited to make these for me.
 After I popped the first one, I was hooked.
 Once we got married, it quickly became one of our own family traditions to make aebleskiver on Christmas Eve and throughout the Christmas season.

 Danish Aebleskiver topped with cherry preserves.